A little background:

 Before Jasmine came along I had a pregnancy that made it to 14 weeks before I had some cramping and bleeding and ended up losing the baby.
 This was quite hard and really scary since we had seen the heartbeat and had multiple ultrasounds and every thing seemed fine.

 Jasmine, our baby of the family (until Hannah came) is going to be 16 in a month!
 She was born when I was 21, labor started all on it’s own 3 days before her due date.
-At 8 am, I started having back labor and contractions, got to the hospital and had an immediate epidural and by 4 pm, she arrived via VBAC (Vaginal Birth After Cesarean).
+At 8 am, I started having back labor and contractions, got to the hospital and had an immediate epidural and by 4 pm, she arrived via VBAC (Vaginal Birth After Cesarean) with forceps.
 Although her pregnancy had no issues and her labor was a breeze I was absolutely positive that I never wanted to be pregnant again.
 I can handle having more kids…just never wanted to have to go through pregnancy or labor again.

 Hannah was my 4th pregnancy, we were positive that our best option would again be a VBAC.
 Even though my “age” and the fact that it had been 15 years since we had a successful VBAC was a bit offputting to some, our doctor was amazing and said that if it were his wife, he would insist on a VBAC unless there were obvious issues.

 At 37 years old you get slapped with “advanced maternal age” as a reminder that you’re no spring chicken.
 After this whole ordeal I am thankful to God that my body did exactly what it was supposed to do for our entire pregnancy and labor.
-It is quite scary to be told by every book/article that your body is old and maybe won’t work right.
+It is quite scary to be told by every book/article that your body is old and might not work right.
 Now, if my body would cooperate and work well on 1.5 hour at a time sleep sessions we’ll be in business!

-Our original due date according to our doctor and calculations was October 31/November 1, however by measurement on early ultrasounds we were moved back to November 9.
+Our original due date according to our doctor and calculations was October 31/November 1, however, by measurement on early ultrasounds we were moved back to November 9.
 We were convinced that the first due date was correct.

 October 31, 2013